Putting your best foot forward on LinkedIn?

 Not if you’re hunting through your phone or searching family pictures for your avatar.

-These items should NOT take center stage in your LinkedIn likeness:
+These items should NOT take center stage in your LinkedIn headshot:

 1 – Your spouse’s shoulder.